clappr/clappr/new-readme.md

 	  baseUrl: "http://example.com/assets/clappr"
   });
 ```
-In the above case Clappr will expect all of the [assets (in the dist folder)](https://github.com/clappr/clappr-core/tree/master/dist) to be accessible at "http://example.com/assets/clappr-core".
+In the above case, Clappr will expect all of the [assets (in the dist folder)](https://github.com/clappr/clappr-core/tree/master/dist) to be accessible at "http://example.com/assets/clappr-core".
-You need to arrange for the assets to be located at `baseUrl` during your build process.
+You need to arrange the assets to be located at `baseUrl` during your build process.

 #### Installing for [webpack](https://webpack.github.io/):
-By default webpack will look at the `main` field in `package.json` and use the built version of the project.
-If this is all you want there is nothing else for you to do.
+By default, webpack will look at the `mai`n field in `package.json` and use the built version of the project.
+If this is all you want, there is nothing else for you to do.

-If you would like to build the project yourself into your project during your build process then add the following to your webpack config:
+If you would like to build Clappr yourself into your project during your build process then add the following to your webpack config:
 ```javascript
 resolve: {
     alias: { Clappr: '@clappr/core/src/main.js' },